Practitioner — Bio and Circular Materials, Design, Production, and Enterprise Systems

 About

-I work at the intersection of bio and circular materials, design, production, livelihoods, and enterprise building.
-The work is grounded in long-term practice using both natural and discarded materials—bamboo, natural fibers, plastic, textile, and industrial waste—deployed in real market contexts.
+I work at the intersection of bio-based and circular materials, design, production systems, and enterprise development.
+The practice is grounded in long-term, hands-on application using both natural and discarded materials—bamboo, natural fibers, plastics, textiles, and industrial waste—within real market conditions.

-This practice has been built under real operating constraints: informal labor environments, inconsistent material supply, limited capital, and long time horizons.
-My role has been hands-on—structuring training programmes, setting up production workflows, and refining processes through continuous practice.
-The emphasis is on material behavior, process discipline, and understanding what holds and what fails at scale.
+This work has evolved under practical constraints: informal labor environments, irregular material supply, limited capital, and extended time horizons.
+My role has been operational and process-driven—designing training structures, establishing production workflows, and refining systems through continuous iteration.
+The focus remains on material behavior, execution discipline, and understanding performance at scale.

-I founded Bamboo House India in 2006, where this work has been applied across housing, furniture, and consumer product categories.
-The practice spans material sourcing, product development, production systems, livelihood building, and market integration, shaped through long-term, on-ground execution.
-The work can be seen at www.bamboohouseindia.org.
+I founded Bamboo House India in 2006 to apply this approach across housing, furniture, and consumer product categories.
+The practice spans material sourcing, product development, production systems, and market integration, built through sustained, on-ground execution.
+The work can be seen at www.bamboohouseindia.org & www.recyclique.com

 My work operates within constrained labor and production systems to design products and build sustained livelihoods, including engagement with prisoners, women in sex work, juveniles in conflict with law, SHG women, and rural and tribal artisans.